Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 To make sure that your intervention is successful and that your loved one gets the help they need from a drug and alcohol rehab in Cambridge, give our expert team a call today on 0800 088 66 86

-How Much will Drug and Alcohol Rehab in Cambridge Cost?
+How Much Will Drug and Alcohol Rehab Cost in Cambridge or near Cambridge?

 It is possible to go to rehab for a 10-day detox.
 If you’re happy to share a room, this will set you back around £2,000-£4,000.
 If you’d rather have a bedroom to yourself, it’s around £3,000-£6,000.